interlay/monetary/docs/specification.md

 - Any monetary amount MUST be readily convertible to common denominations.
 - Any monetary amount's smallest denomination MUST be representable as an integer.
 - Where necessary, additional denominations MAY be readily returned.
-- Where necessary, the monetary amount MAY be represented as a string.
-- The currency MAY provide a truncated decimal representation for better readibility.
+- The currency MAY provide a truncated decimal representation for human-friendly readability.

 ## Exchange Rates